6 min read

 Conclusion

 Good code is crucial for the success of a business.
 It improves readability, maintainability, scalability, and extensibility of software.
-On the other hand, bad code accumulates technical debt, reduces productivity, and negatively impacts the user experience.
-By prioritizing clean code practices and adhering to coding standards, businesses can ensure a solid foundation for their software, leading to enhanced productivity, customer satisfaction, and overall success.
+Bad code accumulates technical debt, reduces productivity, and negatively impacts the user experience.
+By prioritising clean code practices, applying SOLID principles, and enforcing standards with tooling, teams can build software that stays maintainable as it grows.